flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 We typically submit to control conferences such as American Control Conference (ACC) and Conference on Decision and Control (CDC).
 Students can expect to submit to and attend several such conferences throughout their PhD.
 If a student will be presenting at a conference, then I am happy to cover the cost of attendance from grants and discretionary sources --- though I strongly suggest the student to apply for Rackham Conference Travel Grants and other applicable external travel grants as well.

 #### **Authorship**
-In my field, it is typical to have papers with few authors (or even a single author).
+In my field, it is typical to have papers with few authors or even a single author.
 For all papers authored with my students, I anticipate that I will be the final author (or near-final author, if other advisors are involved).
 For papers with more numerous contributors, I aim to discuss responsibilities, contributions, and authorship order at early planning stages and throughout the project duration, so that everyone is on the same page.

 #### **Internships**
-I am supportive of students going on summer internship during the PhD, as long as research progress is satisfactory.
+I am supportive of students going on summer internship during their PhD, as long as research progress is satisfactory.
 I will be especially supportive if this internship aligns with their research or the student wants to go into industry after graduation.
-Of course, it is also OK to not want to do an internship.
+Of course, it is also OK to not do an internship.

 #### **Teaching**
-I plan to ask students to serve as a GSI for 1-2 terms over the course of their program.
+I plan to ask PhD students to serve as a GSI for 1-2 terms over the course of their program.
 This is a valuable experience, particularly for those who have academic ambitions, and also helps the team (and me!).

 #### **Working hours and vacation**
 I am quite flexible on working hours and vacation time, as long as the student is making good progress on their research.
-Typically students will take some time off during winter break and summer semester, as well as public holidays.
+Typically PhD students will take some time off during winter break and summer semester, as well as public holidays.
 I would like to be informed of planned vacations at least 2-3 weeks in advance, so I can plan around them.